 - Help expand healthcare initiatives with a medical internship

-While some opportunities require a specific skill set, most are available to those simply able and willing.
+While some opportunities require a specific skill set, most are available to those who are able and willing.

 4 Important Considerations for Aspiring Volunteers

-Before you start planning your volunteering stint in Thailand, there are a couple of factors you’ll want to consider, specifically surrounding the agency you book through, and the organisation you’ll be working for.
+Before you start planning your volunteering stint in Thailand, there are a couple of factors you’ll want to consider, specifically surrounding the agency you book through and the organization you’ll be working for.

 Your first port of call is to establish that you are dealing with a licensed company (agency), NGO or registered charity.

 Most volunteering work is arranged through an agency in your home country.
-This agency is usually not the host organisation that you will be placed with.
+This agency is usually not the host organization that you will be placed with.